dr2633/cuda-guides/README.md

 # CUDA C++ Tutorial

 This repository contains a comprehensive tutorial to help you learn CUDA C++ programming from scratch.
-The tutorial is structured into well-defined sections, ranging from introductory topics to advanced CUDA features, with practical code examples and exercises.
+The tutorial is structured from introductory topics to advanced CUDA features, with practical code examples and exercises.

 ## About This Guide
 If you're a Python developer or AI engineer allergic to C++ (stuffy nose and watery eyes when looking at curly braces), but find yourself tempted to dive deeper into CUDA and GPU programming - you're in the right place!
 This guide is built to make GPU programming accessible to those comfortable in the safe space of the Python ecosystem, helping you bridge the gap between high-level ML frameworks and hardware-level optimization.
 Think of it as your friendly prompt to venture beyond `torch.cuda` and write your own GPU kernels! 💪